 It is best to store purified DNA in nuclease-free buffer under slightly basic conditions, and in the presence of EDTA.
 EDTA inhibits nucleases by chelating divalent cations such as Mg2+ that are necessary for nuclease activity.
 IDT offers nuclease free IDTE Buffers with 10 mM Tris, pH 7.5 or 8.0, 0.1 mM EDTA that are ideal for resuspension and storage of purified DNA (see Product Focus below).
 Plasmids can be stored in aliquots at –20°C, in a freezer that is not frost-free, for up to one year.
 Repeated freeze-thaw cycles will degrade nucleic acids, and should be avoided.
 For storage longer than one year, storage at –70°C is recommended.

-IDT Product Focus gBlocks® Gene Fragments are double-stranded, sequence-verified genomic blocks up to 500 bp in length that can be shipped in 4–6 working days for affordable and easy gene construction or modification. gBlocks fragments are synthesized using the same industry-leading, high-fidelity synthesis chemistries developed by IDT for Ultramer™ oligonucleotides, and are sequence verified prior to shipping.
-Using the isothermal assembly method, four gBlocks fragments can be assembled into a 2 kb gene in less than 1 hour; a simple, 30 nt sequence overlap is required when designing the gene fragments.
+Use these double-stranded, sequence-verified genomic blocks up to 3000 bp in length that can be shipped in 2–8 working days for affordable and easy gene construction or modification. gBlocks fragments are synthesized using the same industry-leading, high-fidelity synthesis chemistries developed by IDT for Ultramer™ oligonucleotides, and are sequence verified prior to shipping.

 Learn more about gBlocks Gene Fragments

-Author: Hans Packer is a Scientific Writer at IDT.
+Author: Hans Packer, PhD, is a scientific writer at IDT.